 Also included in the facilities of the Department of Information Services is the Photo Lab, located in Agriculture Hall.
 Designed to serve all departments of the University, the department is equipped to handle all types of non-instructional photographic work.
 Included is production of commercial prints, portraits, slides, and motion pictures, both in black and white and in color.
-A nominal fee is charged for work done by the Photo Lab, which may be reached at 355-0230.
+A nominal fee is charged for work done by the Photo Lab.